ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 1. Rapid, predictable relocation of VMware VMs to {{site.data.keyword.Bluemix_notm}} as either a primary site, DR site or even a tertiary DR site.
 2. Easy-to-consume ordering via a {{site.data.keyword.Bluemix_notm}} Catalog tile.
 3. Engagements are initiated with an assessment and discovery phase, enabling an optimization of cloud-based infrastructure, thereby reducing cost and leveraging the most efficient cloud-available IaaS, such as Intel 4th Gen Xeon (“Sapphire Rapids”) server configurations.
-4. As an optional capability, VM conversion at scale through automation, is available to re-platform to IBM Cloud-native Virtual Server Instances (VSIs).
+4. As an optional capability, VM conversion at scale through automation, is available to re-platform to IBM Cloud-native VSIs.
 5. Due to PrimaryIO's proprietary Block Stream Protocol and the Continuous Data Protection of changed blocks, on-premise changes are synced with the Cloud-based VMs, resulting in seamless migrations.
 6. Enterprise-grade security is obtained as a result of encryption of all data whether in transit or at rest.
 7. Customer data remains in the customer’s control.
 Customer data is not ingested into the PrimaryIO-managed control plane SaaS application.